This is a ten-minute reading of the article “Salvation in the New Testament.”

 Wedding or Altar Call?

-Salvation is not like a wedding ceremony but it is treated as such.
-At a wedding people who love each other and are already committed come forward to express their desire to be married in front of witnesses.
+often treated as such.
+At a wedding, people who love each other and are already committed come forward to express their desire to be married in front of witnesses.
 The preacher doesn’t talk them into getting married for thirty minutes and then lead them in their vows.
 They were already ready to commit.
 Their hearts were already aligned with each other.